Voyager : Science Fiction by Michael Macbride narrated by: Jonathan Beville, Anna Caputo, Deanna Anthony ➱ Audio Tour

 Website

-Narrator Bio Jonathan Beville is audiobook narrator voicing globe-spanning suspense and thriller titles, science fiction, and business audiobooks.
+Jonathan Beville is audiobook narrator voicing globe-spanning suspense and thriller titles, science fiction, and business audiobooks.
 A classically trained actor, Jonathan has also enjoyed a long career in international business and has lived in both Europe and the Middle East.
 Jonathan also works in corporate and commercial voiceover, where he has leant his voice to a variety of clients including Phillips Healthcare, The Consumer Financial Protection Board, The American Bureau of Shipping, and many others.
-Jonathan is an avid SCUBA diver, and the father of two daughters.
-He and his family reside in Maryland.

 Website

-Narrator Bio Anna fell in love with books at an early age and has spent most of her adult life indulging in the spoken word.
+Anna fell in love with books at an early age and has spent most of her adult life indulging in the spoken word.
 She was raised in Wisconsin and currently resides in California.
 You can hear her voice narrating audiobooks in many genres, including Young Adult, Cozy Mysteries and Literary Fiction.
 She received her Master’s Degree in Marriage and Family Therapy from Touro University and has trained in voice acting with many renowned instructors including Joel Froomkin, Carol Monda, and Christina Rooney.

 Website